Use Small Dog Equipment:

 - Collar and harness.
 Small dogs need to wear a properly fitted collar they can’t slip out of, such as a martingale-style collar.
 For dogs that pull on leash, an anti-pull harness is a good option (see Head Halters & Harnesses).
 For dogs with sensitive throats, body harnesses are usually a safe option.

 - Custom ID.
 All dogs should wear an ID tag.
 If tags are too big for your dog, invest in a custom embroidered collar or a collar with a nameplate.
 Additionally, make sure your dog has a microchip implanted.
-That way, if he’s ever lost, shelters and veterinarians can scan his chip and get your information.
+That way, if they’re ever lost, shelters and veterinarians can scan their chip and get your information.

 - Visibility tools.
 Small dogs are hard for people to see in the daytime, but at night it’s even more difficult.
 Use special lighted or reflective leashes or collars at night and be sure to keep your dog at your side—not out in front or behind you.